The opportunity that's slipping away while you're building your career

 You have a window of time with your kids under your roof.
 If your oldest is 12, you have about six summers left before they graduate.
 Six Christmases.
 Six years to establish rhythms, pass on values, and build a relationship that lasts.

-These years are your Launch Window—the stretch where your kids are most deeply shaped by the environment of your home.
+These years are what I call the Launch Window—the stretch where your kids are most deeply shaped by the environment of your home.

 The Launch Window isn't just about getting them through high school.
 It's about preparing them for the rest of their lives.
 And building the kind of relationship that carries into adulthood.